 Historical Light Use Trends

-In the case of LED Christmas lights, the average user will use anywhere between 80% and 99% less energy.
-This doesn't mean that after making the switch to LED Christmas lights the user should strive to use the lights 80% to 90% more or use 80-90% more lights.
-Although the extreme efficiency of LED Christmas lights allows the user to use more lights for longer and still use much less power we think it makes more sense to use LED Christmas lights wisely.
-This means using timers so that the lights shut off at night when no one is viewing them and taking other similar responsible actions to conserve as much energy as possible.
+In the case of LED Christmas lights, the average user will use anywhere between 70% and 90% less energy.
+This doesn't mean that after making the switch to LED Christmas lights, the user should strive to use the lights 70% to 90% more, or use 70-90% more lights.
+Although the extreme efficiency of LED Christmas lights allows the user to use more lights for longer and still use much less power, we think it makes more sense to use LED Christmas lights wisely.
+This means using timers, so that the lights shut off at night when no one is viewing, as well as taking other similar responsible actions to conserve as much energy as possible.